 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 NUI Galway offers a number of programmes that require students to undertake placements with external agencies, which will bring them into contact with the public and in which they will assume positions of trust.
 To ensure the protection of the public, and justify public trust and confidence, the University is committed to ensuring that only suitable candidates are allowed to undertake these programmes.
-Click Garda Vetting Policy V2.1 for details of the NUI Galway Garda Vetting Policy.
+Click Garda Vetting Policy V2.2 for details of the NUI Galway Garda Vetting Policy.

-NUI Galway uses the Garda National Vetting Bureau (GNVB), which, where applicable, may liaise with the Police Service of Northern Ireland vetting service to assess the suitability of applicants for admission to such programmes.
+NUI Galway uses the Garda National Vetting Bureau (GNVB), where applicable, may liaise with the Police Service of Northern Ireland vetting service to assess the suitability of applicants for admission to such programmes.
 In the event where applicants do not meet the Garda Vetting requirements of the University, registration on such programmes may be subject to cancellation.